All Episodes

 They voted no in the House, but in the end, what did that really matter?

-And they're gonna win.
+And they're going to win.

-Yet you already see two and a half weeks in a total abandonment of everything about how he said he was going to govern.
+Yet you already see two and a half weeks in, a total abandonment of everything about how he said he was going to govern.

 And remember, his big selling point all along has been the style.